pierky/ripeatlastracepath/README.md

 - Visit the URL configured in your Apache *WSGIScriptAlias* configuration statement (http://your_ip//ripeatlastracepath/ripeatlastracepath for example).

+## Docker image

+If you want to quickly take a peek at how this web-app works, you can use the [Docker image](https://hub.docker.com/r/pierky/ripeatlastracepath/) available on DockerHub.

 ## Third-party Libraries

 Part of this work is based on [D3.js](http://d3js.org/) library.
 Please see its web sites to verify browser compatibility.